thomas-mindruptive/pure-svelte/README-Supplier-Browser.md

 ### Architectural Enhancement: Supporting Complex Anti-Join Queries

 A common requirement in the UI is to query for entities that are *available for assignment*.
-A prime example is populating the "Product" dropdown in the `OfferingForm`: it must show all `ProductDefinition`s in a category for which a specific supplier does **not** yet have an offering.
+A prime example is populating the "Product" dropdown when creating a **new** `Offering`: it must show all `ProductDefinition`s in a category for which a specific supplier does **not** yet have an offering.

 The most efficient way to achieve this is with a single SQL query using a `LEFT JOIN` where a dynamic parameter is part of the `ON` clause, combined with a `WHERE ...
 IS NULL` check (an "anti-join").